Home > Saving and investing your money > Top 5 money management tips for teens

 How to build an emergency fund

 Building a pot of money for unexpected costs can help you avoid falling into debt.
-But how do you build an emergency fund, and how much should you save?
+But how do you build an emergency fund, and how much should you put away?

 How does the annual ISA allowance work?